sds192spring2026/Lab1/README.md

 ### When I type in `which git`, I'm getting an error message that says that 'which' is not recognized.

-David Keyes was recording this video on a Mac.
+`which git` is for a Mac.
 If which is not recognized, it's likely because you are on a Windows machine.
 Try typing `where git` instead of `which git`.

 ### I don’t have git installed.